maxim-saplin/TimeSeries-Xamarin/README.md

-21KB library (compared to at least 8MB with any SkiaSharp based chart control).
+21KB .NET Standard library (compared to at least 8MB with any SkiaSharp based chart control).

 A visual element built purely on top of Xamarin.Forms controls (no platform renderers or platform-specific code) that displays ASCII time series chart via multi-line monospaced Label wrapped in a Grid.
 The control can resize to adapt to it's container.
 It was tested on Android, iOS, macOS and WPF though should work fine across Xamarin.Froms supported platforms.